aws-samples/eks-workshop-v2/website/docs/security/pod-security-standards/Restricted.md

 Let's ensure that there are no PSA labels added to the `assets` namespace, by default.

-You can check current lables for namespace using below command.
+You can check current labels for namespace using below command.

 ```bash  timeout=60 hook=restricted-namespace-no-labels
 $ kubectl describe ns assets